dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 watch myVar2
 ```

 As soon as `myVar2` changes from 0 to 5, the execution will stop.
 This works pretty well for global variables.
 But what about local variables?
-Like `myVar`, the workflow is pretty similar but to catch the watchpoint we need first to set a brakpoint when the variable is _in-scope_ (inside the test_function).
+Like `myVar`, the workflow is pretty similar but to catch the watchpoint we need first to set a breakpoint when the variable is _in-scope_ (inside the test_function).

 We can use conditions on watchpoint too, in the same way they are used for breakpoints.